nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/2_project.md

 These steps, starting from polarization-insensitive TPV emitters to simple solar absorbers, show how nanostructures can transform energy harvesting.
 Each discovery builds on the previous one, moving closer to sustainable and efficient energy solutions.

 <strong> REFERENCES </strong>
+1. "Development of a polarization-insensitive thermophotovoltaic emitter with a binary grating", Nghia Nguyen-Huu, Yu-Bin Chen, and Yu-Lung Lo*, Optics Express, 2012
+2. "Imperfectly geometric shapes of nanograting structures as solar absorbers with superior performance for solar cells", Nghia Nguyen-Huu*, Jaromir Pištora, and Michael Cada, Optics Express, 2014
+3. "Wavelength-selective emitters with pyramid nanogratings enhanced by multiple resonance modes", Nghia Nguyen-Huu*, Jaromir Pištora, and Michael Cada, Nanotechnology, 2016
+4. "Investigation of optical absorptance of one-dimensionally periodic silicon gratings as solar absorbers for solar cells", Nghia Nguyen-Huu*, Jaromir Pištora, and Michael Cada, Optics Express, 2014